Understanding Self Harm Relapse and Its Impact on Recovery

 The duration of self-harm relapse varies from person to person.
 Recovery from a relapse often involves learning from the experience, seeking support, and implementing healthy coping strategies to overcome it efficiently.

-As a parent seeking help for our struggling teen, we couldn’t have asked for a better place than Hillside Horizon Center for Teens.
+As a parent seeking help for our struggling teen, we couldn’t have asked for a better place than Hillside Horizon for Teens Center for Teens.
 From the moment we reached out, we were greeted with warmth and understanding, which set the tone for the transformative journey ahead. – Erica Mahan

 Conclusion: Breaking Free from the Vicious Cycle